-CPAs can offer many types of helpful audit and assurance services for businesses.
+A CPA can offer many types of helpful Agreed Upon Procedure for audit and assurance services for businesses.
 An audit, for instance, is a common type of attestation service that provides a formal opinion about whether a company’s financial statements conform to U.S. Generally Accepted Accounting Principles (GAAP).

-Consulting services, in contrast, may include advice or technical assistance that’s only for the business’s internal purposes.
+Consulting services, in contrast, may include advice or technical assistance that’s only for the business’s Agreed Upon Procedure (AUP) internal purposes.
 As such, lenders and other third parties can’t rely on the findings, conclusions, and recommendations presented during a consulting project.

-When you need a report that falls somewhere between audits and consulting services, consider an agreed upon procedures (AUP) engagement.
+When you need a report that falls somewhere between audits and consulting services, consider an Agreed Upon Procedures engagement.

-An AUP engagement uses procedures similar to an audit, but on a limited scale.
+An (AUP) engagement uses procedures similar to an audit, but on a limited scale.
 It can be used to identify specific problems that require immediate action.
-When performing an AUP engagement, your CPA makes no formal opinion; he or she simply acts as a fact finder.
+When performing an Agreed Upon Procedure engagement, your CPA makes no formal opinion; he or she simply acts as a fact finder.
 The report lists:

 It’s the user’s responsibility to draw conclusions based on those findings.
-AUP engagements may target specific financial data (such as accounts payable, accounts receivable or related party transactions), nonfinancial information (such as a review of internal controls or compliance with royalty agreements), a specific financial statement (such as the income statement or balance sheet) or even a complete set of financial statements.
+Agreed Upon Procedure engagements may target specific financial data (such as accounts payable, accounts receivable or related party transactions), nonfinancial information (such as a review of internal controls or compliance with royalty agreements), a specific financial statement (such as the income statement or balance sheet) or even a complete set of financial statements.

-AUP engagements have several advantages.
+Agreed Upon Procedure engagements have several advantages.
 They can be performed at any time during the year and they can be relied on by third parties.
-You also have the flexibility to choose only those procedures you feel are necessary, so AUP engagements can be cost-effective.
+You also have the flexibility to choose only those procedures you feel are necessary, so (AUP) engagements can be cost-effective.

 Specifically, AUP engagements can be useful in these situations: